akshell/docs/ref/core/db.rst

    .. note::

-      If *by* option is not specified the order of returned tuples is undefined.
+      If *by* option is not specified, the order of returned tuples is undefined.
 Using *start* or *length* without *by* is discouraged because there is no guarantee which tuples would be returned.